-His interests, in the little free time he has, include fooling around with his young son, spending time with his wife and dabbling on the stock markets.
+His interests, in the little free time he has, include fooling around with his young son, spending time with his wife and trading on the stock markets.

 Paul is extremely grateful to Meryl for her strong musical and moral support, Martin Hodson for organising him all year round behind the scenes and the choristers for their unerring commitment and good humour.